Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

   <script>
     (function() {
       // Due to IE we can't use document.currentScript
-      // But we must be the last .ad element in the document var ads = document.querySelectorAll('.ad');
+      // But we know we must be the last .ad element in the document var ads = document.querySelectorAll('.ad');
       var ad = ads[ads.length - 1];
       var xmp = ad.querySelector(isMobile ? '.ad__mobile' : '.ad__desktop');